Martini-Force-Field-Initiative/Martini-Force-Field-Initiative.github.io/README.md

 # Martini Force Field Initiative Website

-Martini is a coarse-grained force field suited for molecular dynamics simulations of biomolecular systems.
+Martini is a coarse-grained force field suited for molecular dynamics simulations of (bio)molecular systems.
 The Martini Force Field Initiative website serves as a central hub for the Martini community, providing resources, publications, tutorials, and tools to facilitate the use and development of the Martini force field.

 ## How to Contribute